mongodb/docs-mongodb-shell/source/includes/list-table-shell-properties.rst

      - Number of days that |mdb-shell| log files are retained.
 If this value is set to ``Infinity``, log files are not deleted based on age.
-To prevent log storage from growing too large, you should always specify at least one log retention criteria.
+To prevent log storage from growing too large, you should always specify at least one log retention criterion.
 See :ref:`mongosh-logs-retention`.

    * - ``redactHistory``